-The Snapshot button allows you to save a picture of the main display area.
-You can use these images in publications or to share screenshots with colleagues.
+The Snapshot button allows a picture of the main display area to be saved.
+These images can be used in publications or to share screenshots with colleagues.

-Click the Snapshot button in the upper right corner of your application window to show the Snapshot Editor.
+Click the Snapshot button in the upper right corner of the application window to show the

+Snapshot Editor.
 (See Figure 3.40 and Figure 3.41.)